core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This document defines Group OSCORE, providing the same end-to-end security properties as OSCORE in the case where CoAP requests have multiple recipients.
 In particular, the described approach defines how OSCORE should be used in a group communication setting to provide source authentication for CoAP group requests, sent by a client to multiple servers, and the corresponding CoAP responses.

 Group OSCORE provides source authentication of CoAP messages, by means of two possible methods.
 The first method relies on a digital signature produced with the private key of the sender and embedded in the protected CoAP message.
-The second method relies on a symmetric key, which is derived from a pairwise shared secred computed from the asymmetric keys of the message sender and recipient.
+The second method relies on a symmetric key, which is derived from a pairwise shared secret computed from the asymmetric keys of the message sender and recipient.

 The second method is intended for one-to-one messages sent in the group.
 These include all responses, as individually sent by servers, as well as requests addressed to an individual server.
-For instance, such requests are sent as part of an exchange using the CoAP Echo option {{I-D.ietf-core-echo-request-tag}}, or as part of a block-wise transfer {{RFC7959}} in the group, after the first block-wise request possibly targeting all servers in the group and including the CoAP Block2 option (see Section 2.3.6 of {{I-D.ietf-core-groupcomm-bis}}).
+For instance, such requests are sent as part of an exchange using the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}}, or as part of a block-wise transfer {{RFC7959}} in the group, after the first block-wise request possibly targeting all servers in the group and including the CoAP Block2 option (see Section 2.3.6 of {{I-D.ietf-core-groupcomm-bis}}).

 <!--
 OLD TEXT